Ibrahimajiboro/Projects-jotter-/README.md

 # Projects-jotter-
-To jot progress update accross all projects
+To jot progress update accross all projects.